-9 in 10 people with BHD develop skin lesions, and of these, fibrofolliculomas are the most common type.
+Approximately 90% of people with BHD develop skin lesions, although it was found to be as low as 30% in the Asian population (1) and of these, fibrofolliculomas are the most common type.
 They are benign tumours of the hair follicle and appear as pale skin bumps on the face, neck, ears and upper body.

 People with BHD can have anywhere from a few to hundreds of these skin lesions.
-They usually start to appear in a person’s 20s and 30s and can get worse over time.
+They usually start to appear in a person’s 20s and 30s.

 Fibrofolliculomas and trichodiscomas are often raised or dome shaped and can vary in size, but are generally around 2-4 mm in diameter (2).
 They may look like pimples, but do not go away with time, and you should not be able to “pop” them like a whitehead pimple.
 Some clinicians think that fibrofolliculomas and trichodiscomas are simply different versions of the same type of skin lesion.

 People can also develop acrochordons (skin tags), although these also occur in the general population whereas fibrofolliculomas and trichodiscomas are specific to BHD.

 The diagnosis of BHD-associated skin lesions is based on both clinical presentation and histological examination and involves taking a biopsy and examining the skin cells under a microscope (3).